OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:16

-But Jesus said to them, “They do not need to go away; you give them something to eat.”
+But Jesus replied, “There is no need for them to leave; you should give them something to eat.”

 ## Matthew 14:17